 September 1, 1897 - The era of the subway begins when the first underground public transportation in North America opens in Boston, Massachusetts.

-struck when the United States battleship Maine explodes and sinks under
+February 15, 1898 - The rallying cry, "Remember the Maine" is struck when the United States battleship Maine explodes and

-seamen.
-The sentiment becomes a rallying point during the coming
+hundred and sixteen seamen.
+The sentiment becomes a rallying

 May 12, 1898 - San Juan, Puerto Rico is bombed by the American navy under the command of Rear Admiral William T. Sampson.
 Puerto Rico is overtaken by the United States between July 25 with its landing at Guanica Bay and August 12.
 These acts during the Spanish-American War would ultimately result in Spain deciding in December to cede lands, including Puerto Rico, to the United States.

 July 7, 1898 - The United States annexes the independent republic of Hawaii.

 December 10, 1898 - The Peace Treaty ending the Spanish-American War is signed in Paris.
 The Spanish government agrees to grant independence to Cuba and cede Puerto Rico, Guam, and the Philippines to the United States.